newville/wxmplot/doc/overview.rst

 controls to adjust the displayed image.
 First, the color lookup table for intensity can be changed to any of about 30 pre-defined tables and can be reversed.
 Sliders and entry boxes allow the user to change the threshold levels to adjust the contrast.
-A simple and reproducibl approach to adjusting the contrast level is also provided: a drop-down list can be used to select contrast percentage using the histogram of values in the image.
+A simple and reproducible approach to adjusting the contrast level is also provided: a drop-down list can be used to select contrast percentage using the histogram of values in the image.
 That is, selecting 'Auto-contrast %' of '1' will put the lowest color value